movementlabsxyz/MIP/MD/md-26/README.md

 **Justification**:

-  It's a high priority to have testnet running and able to process transactions, or alterting us otherwise.
+  It's a high priority to have testnet running and able to process transactions, or alerting us otherwise.

 **Guidance and suggestions**: